-A great way for painting the flow of water in rough conditions is to illustrate some of the major contours in the water.
+A great way to paint the flow of water in rough conditions is to illustrate some of the major contours in the water.
 At the top of these contours will usually be foam and reflected light.
 In the deep of the contours, you will usually have your darker colors.
 Just remember that it is all connected so when there is a high, there must be a low.

 You also want to make sure all the contours appear natural.
 Try not to get repetitive with the contours.

-In practice when painting these rough seascapes, I will often lay down a layer of very broken color, then paint the darks of the major contours, and finally I will paint the lights at the top of the contours.
+In practice when painting these rough seascapes, I will often lay down a layer of very broken color, then paint the darks of the major contours, and finally, I will paint the lights at the top of the contours.